gyss/cubelizr/README.md

 Visit http://gyss.github.io/cubelizr

+## Installation

+Download dist/cubelizr.min.js or install via `$ bower install cubelizr`

 ## Configuration

 There are two sections to be aware when configure your Cubelizr

 ### Setup
 * zone: selector that points to the div that will contain the Cubelizr.
 * tilesize: tile size of a single cube (default 50).
 * gridsize: number of tiles for the floor grid's side.
 * url: URL for the cubelizr json (see Scene).
 * height: height of the canvas (if not defined, the height of the div will be used).
 * width: width of the canvas (if not defined, the width of the div will be used).
 * backgroundColor: color for the background of the canvas (if not defined, the background color of the div will be used).

 ### Scene
-	This is a separated JSON file that defines the parameters of each cube animation.
-This file is separated in theses sections: config, textures, defaults and objects.
+This object contains the defeinitiion of each cube animation.
+It is separated in these three sections: config, textures, defaults and objects.
-#### Config.
-It defines global behaviour.
+#### Config: global behaviour.
 * mouse_control: if set to 1, the camera will move accordingly to the mouse move.
 * display_grid: if set to 1, the floor's grid will be displayed.
 * display_stats: if set to 1, ThreeJS FPS stats will be displayed.

 ```json
 	"config" : {